allenchenqaq/Histogram-Generator/README.md

 The program should also dynamically generate the Stats for the course, including:

-The highest grade\n
+The highest grade
-The lowest grade\n
+The lowest grade
-The Mean grade\n
+The Mean grade
-The Median grade\n
+The Median grade